-Creating a multi-language store means moving it to the global level and that is one thing owners of Magento 2 stores should be keen on doing.
+Creating a multi-language store means moving it to the global level and this is what Magento 2 stores owners should be keen on doing.
 It is quite obvious that managing a single language website is easier than multi-language, but just think for a while how many opportunities you will open.

 So, in order to create a multi-language website take the following steps:

 In this article, you will learn what the store view is, what do you need to create it for, how to create it.